grundlaggande-javascript/arrays/exercises_basic.md

-Got it!
-Let’s start with the absolute basics of arrays in JavaScript.
-Here are some beginner-friendly exercises to help introduce arrays to someone seeing them for the first time:

----

 ### **Exercise 1: Create an Array**
 Create an array called `fruits` that contains the following items: `"apple"`, `"banana"`, and `"orange"`.
 Then, print the array.